Winning the Rental Market: Strategies for Converting Renters into Homebuyers

 90-Day Checklist

-4. Launch Retargeting & Contextual Ads to the farm with a frequency cap of 2 impressions per day.
+- Launch Retargeting and Contextual Ads to the farm with a clear frequency cap.

 Renters do not respond to listing hype.
 They respond to language that makes the next step feel safe, specific, and low effort.

 Use short, direct proof in your emails and ads.
-Pull tight quotes and formats from Testimonial Content That Books Appointments: Real Estate Agent Templates, then pair them with one simple question.
+Pull tight formats from Testimonial Content That Books Appointments: Real Estate Agent Templates, then pair them with one simple question.

 Goal: capture lease-timed opt-ins.
-Audience: renters who expect to move in 4 to 8 months.
+Audience: people inside your renter-heavy geography who respond to rent-vs-buy education.
 Creative: simple worksheet visual, one benefit, one promise of clarity.
 Headline: Rent vs buy in 5 minutes.
 CTA: Get the worksheet.

-• One lender conversation that can change your options in 15 minutes.
+- One lender conversation can clarify your options in 15 minutes.

 Budget does not replace consistency.
 Budget buys reach and speed, but your email cadence and lease timing create the conversion moments.

-Spend: $5 per day to your renter farm, total $150 per month.
+Spend: $5 per day to your renter farm, about $150 per month.
 Cadence: one lead magnet post weekly, one email every other week.
-Audience split: 70 percent renters, 30 percent lookalike based on engagers.
-Frequency cap: 2 impressions per day.
+Audience rule: use renter-heavy geography, content engagement, opt-in behavior, and where-allowed retargeting.
+Guardrail: do not target by protected characteristics.

-Spend: $15 per day, total $450 per month, plus a one-time landing page build.
+Spend: $15 per day, about $450 per month, plus a landing page build.
 Cadence: one email weekly for 4 weeks, then every other week.
-Audience split: 80 percent renter farm, 20 percent retargeting website visitors.
-Frequency cap: 2 impressions per day, 6 per week.
+Audience rule: prioritize geography first, then retarget engaged visitors where allowed.
+Guardrail: scale only after the offer produces qualified replies.

 Track pipeline health the same way you track a listing.
 You want steady inflow, steady engagement, and a clean signal before you spend more.